-Aya Sofya (Hagia Sofia) is a favourite for us (isn’t it for everyone?) and we revisit here every once in a while just to wow ourselves once more with its complete splendour.
+Aya Sofya (Hagia Sofia) is a favourite for us.
+Isn’t it for everyone?
+We revisit here every once in a while just to wow ourselves once more with its complete splendour.
 Of course, Sultanahmet Camii (the Blue Mosque) is included and, whilst we have paid a visit to this beautiful complex, it was in pre-blog days and we’re yet to once more brave the queues.

 This is just a fraction of what is included in the list of World Heritage sites in Turkey, but we reckon we’ve already made a pretty good start in visiting, loving and appreciating these sites which UNESCO also feels fit to protect, too.

 1985 – Göreme National Park & Rock Sites of Cappadocia